What Is Dialectical Behavior Therapy (DBT)?

 Emotion Regulation

 This practice involves identifying, understanding, and managing emotions more effectively, reducing emotional volatility.
 One of the techniques used involves labeling your emotions so that you can address them more effectively.
-For example, you might think you are feeling angry, when in reality, you are feeling disappointed and let down.
+For example, you might think you are feeling angry when, in reality, you are feeling disappointed and let down.

 Interpersonal Effectiveness